Aust-Terra/My-Dotfiles/README.md

 # My-Dotfiles

-Just some of my dotfiles for arch.
+Just some of my dotfiles for arch (endeavour).
 I'll add screenshots later.
 Some of the stuff will be referencing locations on the disk, eg most things relating to fonts / images, so change them to suit your liking.

 The zsh config file should go in the home directory.
 # Dependencies